-Historically, Kappa Alpha Psi Fraternity, Inc. (E) had its beginning one hundred five years ago.
+Historically, Kappa Alpha Psi Fraternity, Inc. (E) had its beginning one hundred eleven years ago.
 On January 5, 1911, Kappa Alpha Nu, the forerunner to Kappa Alpha Psi, became the first college fraternity to be incorporated by African-Americans as a national body.
 Kappa Alpha Nu—renamed to address racial stigma and to fully designate itself as a Black Greek lettered organization—was started by ten young men on the campus of Indiana University, Bloomington, IN to offset the isolation experienced by African American students and the attitude of indifference maintained by the university's administration.
 These ten men, led by Elder Watson Diggs, established early that the fraternity would seek to raise the sights of African American youth and stimulate them to accomplishments higher than might otherwise be realized.

 The Kappas in Columbia, forerunner to the Columbia (MD) Alumni Chapter of Kappa Alpha Psi Fraternity, Inc. (E), initially began as a group of twelve Kappa Men meeting on April 20, 1974 to discuss plans to establish an alumni chapter of the fraternity and to determine chapter’s priorities.
 It was determined that the new chapter would focus on community concerns, particularly the status of African American youth in Howard County.